Data integration and cost optimization achieved with MongoDB Atlas Triggers

 How to use the two triggers

-Real-time integration with Database Triggers
+Real-time integration via Database Triggers

-Instant integration with external systems and event-driven
+Instant integration with external systems and event-driven systems

-IoT and Real-Time Control
+IoT and real-time control

-Improved user experience (notifications and synchronization)
+Improving the user experience (notifications and synchronization)

 It also contributes to improving the user experience in mobile apps and other applications.

-Cost optimization (auto-scaling/stopping)
+Cost optimization (automatic scaling/stopping)

-Regular maintenance and counting
+Regular maintenance and aggregation

 Regular tasks necessary for stable system operation and data utilization are also automated.